cmrivers/ebola/README.md

 ## Disclaimer

 I cannot guarantee the accuracy of this data.
-These data are digitized by hand, so there may be data entry errors; there may also be changes and errors in the source data.
+These data are digitized by hand (and sometimes with Tabula) so there may be data entry errors; there may also be changes and errors in the source data.
 I will provide updates when possible.

 **Pull requests welcome.**